Giga-Green Giga-Green

 Systems Inventory (beginning)

 This is the start of your compliance journey.
-Do you know all the systems that FCI or CUI are stored and flow through?
+Do you know all the systems that FCI or CUI are stored on and flow through?
 What about the systems that support those systems?
-They may or may not be within certification scope but it is good to understand what components exist in your environment when trying to define your certification boundaries.
+They may or may not be within certification scope, but it is good to understand what components exist in your environment when trying to define your certification boundaries.

 Taking the extra time initially to discover all these locations and their entries and exits to your organization can help drastically reduce costs when building a POA&M and specifically the costs of remediation efforts.